 Note: New members of the associated MCommunity group do not receive a notification email.

 - When selected, events on shared calendars appear with those on individual calendars.
-When updating or deleting events, make sure they are on the correct calendar.
+When updating or deleting events, make sure you are on the correct calendar.

 Managing a Shared Account